xinwenfu/VChat_KSTET_Multi/README.md

 ## Note

-The shifting described in the blog is as follows:
+The shifting described in the blog to overcome bad addesses (Those contiaing characters we cannot transmit) is as follows:
 ```s
 mov eax,0x40252C90      ; We need to make EAX = 0040252C but we can't inject
                         ; null bytes.
 So 40252C90 is shift-left padded with 90